liqianQ1/HACGA1/docs/README.md

 - Consensus gene structures integrated by EVM
 - PASA-refined gene models with UTRs and alternative splicing

-Detailed output descriptions and directory structures are documented in:
+Detailed descriptions of input formats are provided in:

 ```
 docs/data_format.md
 ```

 ------

 ## ⚠️ Important Notes